nyvia-projects/docs/README.md

 # Nyvia Projects

+An assortment of custom software and IT projects, including tailored applications, educational content, and a network lab with specified functionalities.

+### Nyvia Projects(LAB)
 The project encompasses a sophisticated home network infrastructure integrated with DNS servers, cloud storage, VPN services, password management system, an IDE, as well as communication and search capabilities.
 Lab facilitates local deployment and testing of all tailored applications and open-source initiatives.
 Key services are deployed across renowned cloud platforms like AWS and DigitalOcean, secured by VPN tunnels.

 - Hardware used: Protectli Vault, Mini PCs, SSDs, Raspberry Pi, Network Switch, Access Point